 Ability to recognise injustice and inequality in whatever form it is met and to select appropriate action.

-Ability to argue effectively Ability to find out information and to present an informed persuasive argument.

-• Co-operative and conflict resolution
+- Ability to argue effectively information and to present an informed persuasive argument. - Co-operative and conflict resolution

 Ability to share and work with others effectively to analyse conflicts objectively and to find resolutions acceptable to all sides.